 The prolonged dehydration process and retention period results in bacteria attenuation and devitalisation, and microbiological analysis proves that the number of surviving pathogens is almost nil - the international standard allowable per gram of waste material by Health Authorities is 250 organisms.
-The highest number ever found in samples taken from the Enviro Loo and tested by the internationally accredited Cydna Laboratories was 30 organisms of e coli.
-This is well below the allowable limit [see Enviro Loo Waste Analysis below].
+Samples taken from an Enviro Loo and tested by the internationally accredited Cydna Laboratories contained 30 organisms of e coli.
+This is well below the allowable limit.

 By way of illustration, the graph below - Feachem at al (1983) - depicts the elimination of pathogens related to temperature and time.

 Ascaris worm cysts (helminths) are spread in faeces and can endure for long periods by the formation of a hard coating around the egg.
 They are difficult to kill under normal circumstances.
-Since the temperatures reached in an Enviro Loo are not a sufficient guarantee for the destruction of the cysts, solid waste is transferred to the drying bag under the vent pipe for 6 months.
-Here the contents are subjected to temperatures of about 65 degrees Celsius, which is enough to destroy any surviving ascaris cysts, prior to removal from the unit.
+Since the temperatures reached in an Enviro Loo are not a sufficient guarantee for the destruction of the cysts, solid waste is transferred to the drying box under the vent pipe for at least 6 months.
+Here the contents are subjected to temperatures of around 65 degrees Celsius, which is enough to destroy any surviving Ascaris cysts, prior to removal from the unit

 Bacteria require moisture in order to exist and multiply.
 Moisture levels below 20% in any material make it difficult for bacteria to survive.
-Testing moisture levels is a quick and easy way to determine the likelihood of pathogenic bacteria being present in any sample.
+Testing moisture levels is a quick and easy way to determine the presence of pathogenic bacteria in any sample.

-Although there are countless and many varieties of disease causing bacteria, the above three mentioned are used as an International standard.
+Although there are countless varieties of disease-causing bacteria, the above three mentioned are used as an International standard.

 We recommend wearing protective clothing, a mask and rubber gloves when handling dried material and removing it from the unit.
 Preventative vaccinations against Hepatitis A & B are also advised.

-Some Local Authorities/municipalities specify where human waste can be disposed of .
+Some Local Authorities/municipalities specify where human waste can be disposed of.
 When removing waste it is necessary to comply with the Local Authority regulations.
-For example, certain municipalities stipulate that when removing waste from an Enviro Loo all foreign matter such as bottles and cans be disposed of at a landfill site.
+For example, certain municipalities stipulate that all foreign matter removed from an Enviro Loo, such as bottles and cans, be disposed of at a landfill site.
 The dried faeces is sent to the post treatment sludge side of a treatment plant.
 Other districts (generally rural) have no fixed policy and in such cases the waste is either buried on-site in a suitable area or incinerated.

 Nutrients do not evaporate but remain within the Enviro Loo tank.

-In the case of diverting the urine from the unit, at the rate of approximately 1.2 litres person per day, the nutrients from this urine do not enter the soil as a pollutant, but are directed to the roots of grass, trees or shrubs.
+In the case of diverting the urine from the unit, at the rate of approximately 1.2 litres person per day, the nutrients from the urine are directed to the roots of grass, trees or shrubs rather than entering the soil as a pollutant.
 A small tree might transpire as much as 100 litres per day.
 This effluent liquid is absorbed into the plant root systems where the nutrients and water are used in the growth of the plant.

 Any excess water is transpired out through the stomata in the plant leaves.
 In addition the leaves of the plant absorb carbon from the atmosphere in the form of carbon dioxide.
 The carbon is used and the remaining oxygen is returned to the atmosphere.

-So the whole process is a natural environmental cleansing technology!
+This makes the whole process a natural environmental cleansing technology!

 It’s possible for a small amount of faecal material to drop down into the urine.

 The liquid within the Enviro Loo has a long residence time in the unit.
-Pathogen bacteria from the faeces cannot survive for very long in the tank where it is subjected to forced flows of oxygen.
+Pathogen bacteria from the faeces cannot survive for very long in the tank as they are subjected to forced flows of oxygen.